 - 1. Dr. Johnny L. Gallemore Childbirth Clinic - 2. ca. 1945 - 3.
 Medical office - 4.
 In 1938 Dr. Johnny L. Gallemore came to Perry to practice medicine, and in 1945 built Perry's first baby clinic on this corner.
 Since WWII was ending, building supplies were limited so it was built with what was available.
 The clinic was open 24 hours a day.
 The building contained two reception rooms, four hospital rooms, an examination room, an X-ray room, an operating or delivery room, a laboratory, a doctor's office, business office, kitchen, and two bathrooms.
 Hundreds of babies were born in this building between 1945 and 1986 when Dr. Gallemore sold his practice to Dr. Gregory Harold.
 Dr. Harold practiced here from 1988 until 2015.
 This building contains a half basement which was used for storage.
 Today Dr. Paul Smith offers family eyecare in this building.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Replacement windows